Berat, Albania: Discover the Timeless Beauty of the City of a Thousand Windows

 Mangalem

-🏘️ Walk the Streets of Mangalem and Gorica
+🏘️ 1.
+Explore the Historic Quarters of Mangalem and Gorica

 Street view in Berat city, Albania.